jana-aridi/taskify/README.md

 Running Instructions:
 ---------------------
-In the main terminal, enter the api directory through 'cd api' and run 'nodemon index.js' in order to start the backend server.
+In the main terminal, run 'npm start' to run concurrently the api and the client servers.
-For the frontend enter client directory through 'cd client' in another terminal, and run 'npm start'.

 Key Features: